alan-turing-institute/hut23-compiler-club/our-startup-files/microbit-v2.md

 C compiler, which will be the input sections to the linker.
 (There may be others but these seem to be the critical ones.)
 They are:

 `.text`
-:   which holds code;
+which holds code;

 `.rodata`
-:   wihch holds data that will never be modified by the program.
+wihch holds data that will never be modified by the program.

 `.data`
-:   which holds "initialised data," that is, data that starts with a
-    given value; and
+which holds “initialised data,” that is, data that starts with a given value; and

 `.bss`
-:   which holds "uninitialised data," that is, data that is supposed to
-    start off as zero.
+which holds “uninitialised data,” that is, data that is supposed to start off as zero.

-No-one remembers what "BSS" stands for.
-Some people read it as "better save space."
+No-one remembers what “BSS” stands for.
+Some people read it as “better save space.”
 In some sense the `.bss` section is unnecessary: data in this section is supposed to be initialised to zero before the program begins so it could have been placed in the `.data` section.
 However, the output file can be made smaller by not storing the actual zeros but